 To this day, prickly lettuce hybridizes with cultivated lettuces, though the resultant seeds from interbreeding apparently produce tough, bitter leaves.
 The good news is that because of its interest in cross-breeding, prickly lettuce can help diversify the gene pool, protecting lettuces in perpetuity.

 Forager on a Bed of Lettuce

 Once I made the connection I started picking light green rosettes where the leaves looked healthiest—some from forested areas with dappled sunlight and others from open fields in direct sunlight.

-The lettuce beds turned out to be the gift that kept on giving, for they lasted—fresh, green, and unbolted—into summer.
-Then, to my pleasant surprise, they reawakened again in fall.
+Those spring lettuce greens went a long way into dinner salads, pack-along salads, and spring rolls, but the lettuce beds turned out to be the gift that kept on giving, reawakening again in fall for another round of picking.
 My friend Butter wrote to tell me about it.
-Since they were still going strong in late November last year, I headed down for a last wild food mission of the season.
+Since they were still going strong in late November that year, I headed down for a final wild food mission of the season.
 We got prickly wild lettuce and prickly pears on those last few sunny days before the weather changed and my world turned white once more.